Net::HTTP retries idempotent requests once after a timeout, but its not configurable

 The "Retry" middleware in Faraday has a more comprehensive feature set with max retries, exponential back-off, … : https://github.com/lostisland/faraday/blob/master/lib/faraday/request/retry.rb

-Updated by cben (Beni Cherniavsky-Paskin) over 2 years ago
+Updated by cben (Beni Cherniavsky-Paskin) about 4 years ago

 Can confirm on 2.4.1.

 I'm thinking of making a simple patch adding a boolean "#retry=".
 Application or higher-level gems can then implement any retry logic...